AdaCore/RecordFlux/tests/README.md

 ### Unit Tests (`tests/unit`)

 A unit test verifies the functionality of a single Python module.
 The result of a unit test mainly depends on the functionality of the to be tested module, but may involve data structures of different modules (counterexample: validating errors which are actually detected in another module).
 A unit test is simple, fast and generic (counterexample: testing multiple complex examples).

-Each test file corresponds to a module in `rflx`.
+Each test file corresponds to a module in `rflx` and for each module in `rflx` a unit test file must exist.
+This correspondence is checked in the Makefile.
+In addition, the per-unit branch coverage can be measured using the `test_per_unit_coverage` make target.

 ### Integration Tests (`tests/integration`)